EU Draft Article-Reply1

 A Simple Proposal: Compare Performance

-Rather than judging ship recycling facilities by geography, compare them using measurable indicators:
+Rather than judging ship recycling facilities by geography, compare them using measurable indicators such as:

 • Hazardous waste traceability